cube-drone/vrjubensha/phases/2 - Dressing Rooms.md

 * you are stiff
 * you are competent
 * you are Victor's head of staff
+* (just a bunch of pictures of various butlers and stiff household managers)
 * Victor treats you terribly
 * you are a murderer
 * you have been swapping Victor's heart medicine with tic-tacs for months